-Foresthill Divide Loop Trail is a 11 mile moderately trafficked loop trail located near Foresthill, California that features beautiful wild flowers and is rated as difficult.
+Foresthill Divide Loop Trail is a 11 mile moderately trafficked loop trail located near Foresthill, California that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash